dilandry/csc2515h/README.md

 ## csc2515h class project housenumber

 ### General Structure
-Python code for the digit recognition is in folder "recognition" MATLAB and Python code for the digit segmentation is in folder "segmentation"
+Python code for the digit recognition is in folder "recognition".
+MATLAB and Python code for the digit segmentation is in folder "segmentation"

 ### Libraries Used